indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 Unless you're dealing with a demo application, most of the time, accessing a repository means that other operations need to take place as well.
 You might need to introduce logging, check permissions or start other business specific processes.
 For example, whenever a new user is created, you might want to send them a welcome e-mail.
-If `UserRepository` was publicly accessible, its easy to bypass all of it without even knowing that you might have done something wrong.
+If `UserRepository` was publicly accessible, it's easy to bypass all of it without even knowing that you might have done something wrong.

 Although it might not make sense to access the repository from anywhere else than a specific service class.
 We have grown accustomed to starting every Java class with `public class ...`.